tarantool/linkbench/README.md

 **MySQL Server**: To benchmark MySQL you will need a running MySQL
     server with free disk space.

+**Tarantool Server**: To benchmark Tarantool you need installed Tarantool 1.7.4 or later.
+It is available from https://tarantool.org/download.html .
+Please install `tarantool`, `tarantool-dev` and `libmsgpuck-dev` packages.

 Getting and Building LinkBench
 ----------------------------
 First get the source code